prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 Unfortunately, the main drawback of this case is its cable management options.

 Despite having a ton of storage space for your NAS drives, [cable management](/cable-management/) may be a bit of a problem.
+If you want a case that has terrific cable management options, check out our guide about the [best PC cases for cable management](/pc-cases/cable-management/).

 All in all, this thing makes great use of space and if you're in the market for a micro ATX NAS case, the Node 804 is going to be your best bet.

 <div class="btn-center">
-  <a target="_blank" class="big-button-center" href="https://amzn.to/39WHtgI">Read Reviews on Amazon</a>
+  <a target="_blank" class="big-button-center" href="https://amzn.to/39WHtgI">View on Amazon</a>
 </div>

 ## Best ATX NAS Case